 Introduction to CSS Inheritance

 The following article provides an outline for CSS Inheritance.
 Cascading style sheet offers all the dynamic features needed by a developer to make the coding practice standardized.
 Inheritance is one such feature that leverages the ability to use a styling feature of the parent entity in a child entity.
 This gives ease to the coding, as a common property need not be styled twice or multiple times.
-This makes sure that lines of code are in check and best practices are followed.
-The use of ‘inherit’ keyword makes sure that the property is adopted from the parent entity to the child entity.
+By ensuring that lines of code are in check and following best practices, we can use the ‘inherit’ keyword to adopt properties from the parent entity to the child entity.

 Syntax of CSS Inheritance

-When we define properties for a parent entity like body, head, they become the parent properties that can be inherited in child entities like paragraphs, classes, id’s, etc.
+When we define properties for a parent entity such as the body or head, they become the parent properties that can be inherited by child entities like paragraphs, classes, IDs, and so on.

 The syntax :